colts70/The-Sematic-Stack/README.md

 This repository defines HESS a deterministic, external, network-resolvable semantic first-hop protocol for AI and crawlers.

-This is the cleanest option to address (semantic grounding + hallucination + identity + drift + provenance + crawl geometry + SEO) because it fixes the only place all of those failures originate: the first semantic hop.

 The Neighborhood Metaphor (What’s in it for me)